emilleishida/CorrMatrix_ABC/README.md

 Figure 4 shows a weak-lensing power spectrum and the quadratic function fit.
 Three cases of three cosmological parametere are plotted.
 This figure is reproduced with the jupyter notebook [WL_Cell_fit.ipynb](scripts/ABC/WL_Cell_fit.ipynb).

-Figure 5 is the SSC covariance, which was taken from (Bareira et al. (2018))[https://arxiv.org/abs/1711.07467].
+Figure 5 is the SSC covariance, which was taken from [Bareira et al. (2018)](https://arxiv.org/abs/1711.07467).
 The digitization of the corresponding figure and the plot are reproduced with the jupyter notebook [digitize_Cov_SSC.ipynb](scripts/ABC/WL/Cov_SSC/digitize_Cov_SSC.ipynb).

 Figure 6 displays ABC results with the acf distance.
 To reproduce this plot, type: